 Before Your Visit

-- Please contact the Library via email or telephone (214-346-1557) before making a research visit, so staff are better prepared to assist you.
+- Please contact the Library via email or telephone (214-346-1557) before making a research visit to schedule an appointment, so staff are better prepared to assist you.

 - Use the Finding Aids to view open records currently available for research.

 - Some records have been digitized and may be accessed online.
 They are available through the Records Search.

 - Review the regulations for using the National Archives.
 These regulations include information about what researchers may bring into the research room as well as information about how to handle records.

 - Researchers do not need to purchase an admission ticket unless they are also visiting Museum.

 - Anyone can use the Research Room; you do not need to be a U.S. citizen, or present credentials or a letter of recommendation.

 - You must be at least 14 years old to do research, unless you receive special permission or are accompanied by a parent or guardian.